LolSayna/LearningPatternsfromTextualData/README.md

 # StringAlgorithms
-This repository is the source code of the programming part of my bachelor's thesis.
+This repository contains the source code of the programming part of my bachelor's thesis "Learning Patterns from Textual Data" from September 2021.
+It can be found as a pdf inside and contains instructions.